 What is the Difference Between Ceramic and Porcelain Tile?

-(Searching in Google “ceramic tile refinishing DIY“?
+(Searching in Google “ceramic tile trims“?
 Contact us today!)